Research has shown that the most successful job seekers join a job club.

 Do you want to adopt the top habit of exceptionally successful job seekers?
 Yes?
 Here are a few ways for you to find a group:

 1. Meetup lists 800+ groups around the world here.

 2. Ask other job seekers, recently hireds, recruiters, and career professionals if they know about any job clubs.
 You might be pleasantly surprised by what you find.

-3. Many churches sponsor groups.
-Ask your pastor about your church or if he or she knows of a church sponsor in your area.
+3. Many faith-based organizations sponsor groups.
+Ask your congregation’s leader if he or she knows of a group in your area.

 4. Please add groups you know about, and how to reach them, in the Comments section below.